sugii05/sorting-visualizer/README.md

-Using a hook-spring like system to understand Position-Based-Dynamics (PBD) in simulations.
+Using a  spring-like system to understand Position-Based-Dynamics (PBD) in simulations.